janniks/toggl-unattended-programming-test/README.md

 >
 > I was invited to interview at Toggl.
 > The interview invite already included a clause agreeing to a salary of USD 50,000.
-> Toggl is a great company building great products and I like their transparency.
+> Toggl is a great company building great products and I like its transparency.
 > However, I will be not pursuing employment at Toggl at this time.
 > I still have a list of companies with products and ideologies that I love (some of them with [globally-competitive compensation](https://github.com/ymslavov/established-remote)).
 >